This article is no longer maintained, so its content might be out of date.

 - Check "Save Password" and/or "Auto Login" if you like.
 Note: Spark launches at startup so you may not wish to check Auto Login as well.

 If you have problems creating an account or configuring Spark, you can get assistance on IRC using #sumo on irc.mozilla.org

 We highly recommend you turn on sounds, especially if you plan on accepting more than one chat session at once.

 - In the menu Click on and select .

 - In the left pane click on the "Sounds" icon.

 - We recommend checking "Play sound when new message arrives" and "Play sound when invitation is received."

 - Click close to exit the Preferences window.

 Rules and Code of Conduct

 The rules are still being worked out, but are basically going to be an enforcement of common sense with patience for the users.
-See them here Forum rules and guidelines
+See them here Mozilla Support rules and guidelines